Pyongyang, December 19 (KCNA) -- The south Korean Confederation of

 The development of the GFTUK into a well-organized militant and revolutionary political organization constitutes a shining example to be specially recorded in the history of the building of mass political organizations of workers, they stressed. -0

-Sunday 8 November 2015
+Sunday, 8 November 2015

 Not let His Death Be In Vain

-Chun Tae-il, a south Korean worker, burnt himself to death in protest against the anti-worker policy of the south Korean authorities on Nov.
-13, 1970, forty-five years ago.
+Tae-il, a south Korean worker, burnt himself to death in protest

-While making the unions toothless, the south Korean authorities have harshly suppressed the workers struggle for existence.
-They are trying to enact a retrogressive labor law to bring profit to the conglomerate and put the people under the screw.
+law to bring profit to the conglomerate and put the people under the

-The Public Health and Medical Trade Union held a meeting in Seoul on Oct.
-29 to declare an action against the authorities' anti-worker policy and for workers' rights to existence.
+Public Health and Medical Trade Union held a meeting in Seoul on Oct.

-The government and business groups have made desperate bid to suppress the workers and they would respond the present regimes anti-worker-policy with a general strike, it declared.
+The government and business groups have made desperate bid to suppress the workers and they would respond the present regime’s anti-worker-policy with a general strike, it declared.

 A resolution was read out there.

-It said that the authorities' retrogressive revision of the structure of the labor mark is a great disaster as it worsens the situation of employment and payment, labor conditions and labor-management relations.
+the labor mark is a great disaster as it worsens the situation of

-The "measure for normalizing public organizations" serves as means for havocking the public nature of healthcare and threatening the workers' rights to existence, it censured.
+havocking the public nature of healthcare and threatening the workers'

-700 unionists of North Jeolla Province under the Korean Confederation of Trade Unions held a rally on Oct.
-30 to protest against worker reform and rice import of the south Korean authorities.
+Trade Unions held a rally on Oct.
+30 to protest against worker reform

-Sunday 20 September 2015
+Sunday, 20 September 2015

 KCTU Declares General Strike